 The passage of Bill C-263 would empower the Canadian Ombudsperson for Responsible Enterprise (CORE).
 Bill C-263 would grant the Ombudsperson the investigatory powers that were revoked from the office’s initial mandate.
 In its current form, the Ombudsperson’s mandate is limited to mediation services to Canada-based companies and communities—and only after an allegation passes the CORE’s requirements of credibility.
 The CORE deals with matters concerning the mining, oil and gas, and garment sectors.

-Please urge your MP to support these three bills.
+Please urge your MP to support these bills.

 There’s Something In The Water: Environmental Racism in Indigenous & Black Communities, by Ingrid R. G. Waldron

 Re-thinking waste: Mapping racial geographies of violence on the colonial landscape, by Ingrid R. G. Waldron.

 The ‘Canada Brand’: Violence and Canadian Mining Companies in Latin America, Osgood Legal Studies Research Paper

 Testimonio: Canadian Mining in the Aftermath of Genocides in Guatemala, Between the Lines

 Righting wrongs?
 Barrick Gold’s remedy mechanism for sexual violence in Papua New Guinea, Columbia Law School Human Rights Clinic & Harvard Law School International Human Rights Clinic